Os-f-dev/datamex_032020/module-2/python-bi-project/README.md

 As a CEO of a video game studio I want a new workspace in California, USA since my business has grown as well as the number of employees, so I need to relocate the headquarters in order to be able to place my employees in a wide place, easy to reach in any kind of transportation and with enough space to place new employees.

 ## Requirements
-• Close to public transportation such as bus or subway
+• Close to public transportation such as bus or subway.

-• That the location is in California
+• That the location is in California.

 • Close to other video game studios, in the city where there are more studios.

 ## DoD